phalcon-orphanage/docs/pl/reference/acl.rst

 Defining Access Controls
 ------------------------
-Now we've roles and resources.
+Now we have roles and resources.
 It's time to define the ACL i.e. which roles can access which resources.
-This part is very important especially taking in consideration your default access level "allow" or "deny".
+This part is very important especially taking into consideration your default access level "allow" or "deny".

 .. code-block:: php